JoaoGranja/CarND-Advanced-Lane-Lines/.ipynb_checkpoints/writeup-checkpoint.md

 ### Discussion

 The pipeline works pretty well for the first video.
-After the improvements, the pipeline is not working badly on the easier challenge videos.
-However for the harder challenge video, it is not available to detect correctly the lanes.
-It was necessary to handle correctly the strong curve lanes.
+After the improvements, the pipeline is not working bad on the first challenge videos.
+However for the harder challenge video, it is not capable to detect correctly the lanes.
+It needs to be able to detect strong curve lanes.
 On that cases, the nonzero pixels in y coordinates, doesn't cover all image height.
-I tried un upgrade to the algorithm by considering a small fit line but I struggled how to add it to the last n iterations.
+I tried an upgrade to the algorithm by considering a small fit line but I struggled how to add it to the last n iterations.

-Other improvement for this algorithm is to better handle with shadow and brightness zone.
+Other improvement for this algorithm could be handle more efficiently with shadow and brightness.
 Some binary images have noise resulted by that.

 Other improvement could be considering the angle of the camera related to the road as well as its variation.
 Sometimes the perspective transform applied to the each frame is not so good.